EMC E1: Numbers and assignments

 About a month before inaugurating Golden Gate service, units 8 and 9 inaugurated the Chicagoan/Kansas Cityan streamlined coach trains.
 After the publicity photos and promotional runs had been done with these handsome units, these services were taken over by a strange-looking pair, the mechanically similar, heavily rebuilt numbers 1 and 10 (the latter being the former 1A) of 1935.
 Soon, additional equipment from the Budd Company allowed the Santa Fe to enlarge the wildly successful El Capitan beyond the original pair of five car consists.
 The 4/4A set, which originally sat around "protecting" the Super Chief, was pressed into regular service, and units five and six were combined to form one lashup.
-This provided four 3,600 horsepower lashups to serve these four trainsets in transcontinental service, providing twice-weekly service for both trains.
+This provided four 3600 hp lashups to serve the four trainsets in transcontinental service, providing twice-weekly service for both trains.

 With the delivery of EMC E3, E6 and ALCO DL-107 and DL-108 units in 1940–41, the E1 units were less often used on the Super Chief and El Capitan.
 Instead they doubled up on the other trains as their consists were expanded, and occasionally handled the normally steam-powered Chief.
 In 1947, all the Santa Fe's E1 locomotives were pulled from transcontinental service, and used on a variety of other services where the grades were not as severe.
-These units and the similarly powered 1 and 1A were rebuilt by EMD as E8M locomotives, eliminating the unreliable 201-A diesels.
+Those units, and the similarly powered 1 and 1A, were rebuilt by EMD as E8M locomotives, eliminating the unreliable 201-A diesels.
 The first few units rebuilt retained their original numbers for a time, but as unit 1 was rebuilt as a booster, the group was renumbered 80-87 (cab units) and 80A-84A (boosters).
 Unit 3, as unit 82, was destroyed in a wreck near Hardin, Missouri in August 1959 and scrapped.
 The other units were sold in 1971.